mongodb/docs/source/includes/fact-create-advanced-cluster-considerations.rst

 - .. include:: /includes/facts/cross-region-limits.rst

 - M30 and higher clusters are recommended for production environments.
-  You can use M10 and M20 clusters as production environments for low-traffic applications. {+Clusters+} with sustained loads on M10 and M20 tiers may experience degraded performance over time.
+  {+Clusters+} with sustained loads on M10 and M20 tiers may experience degraded performance over time.

 - .. include:: /includes/fact-database-deployment-project-limit.rst